parithoshpoojary/course-stack/README.md

 ## Course-Stack
 `CourseStack` is a web application that acts as a single platform for students and professionals to explore and learn courses of their interest.

+#### Click on the link provided to view the web application live [CourseStack](https://parithoshpoojary.github.io/course-stack/course-stack/).

 ## Getting Started

 * **Clone the repo:** `git clone https://github.com/parithoshpoojary/course-stack.git`